What Is a Guarantor and When Do You Need One?

 As you become increasingly independent, your credit becomes more and more important, but it can be difficult to start building it.
 That’s why we designed the Pave app.
 Pave helps people with no credit and low credit build healthy credit scores the right way.

-Through active credit building like reporting your timely membership payments to credit reference agencies, bills monitoring to help you avoid missing payments, and personalised credit fixes, we make credit building easier than it’s ever been.
+Through active credit building like reporting your membership to credit reference agencies, bills monitoring to help you avoid missing payments, and personalised credit fixes, we make credit building easier than it’s ever been.

 To see why hundreds of thousands of people across the UK have already joined the Pave community, download the Pave app from the App Store or Google Play today!